HL7/cql/input/pages/06-translationsemantics.md

 As discussed in the introductory section, this specification covers three levels of definition, the Conceptual or Author level, the Logical level, and the Physical level.
 The Conceptual level is concerned with the representation of logic in a format suitable for authoring and consumption by clinical experts; the Physical level is concerned with the representation of logic in a format suitable for processing and transferring by machines; and the Logical level is concerned with providing a mapping between the Conceptual and Physical levels in a way that preserves the semantics of the logic represented while also enabling integration and execution functionality.

 To achieve these goals, the Logical level establishes a semantically complete bi-directional mapping between the Conceptual and Physical levels.
 This chapter describes this mapping in more detail, and sketches a process for translation from the Conceptual to the Logical, and from the Logical to the Conceptual.
-The Physical level is an isomorphic concrete realization of the Logical level; translation between the Logical and Physical levels is therefore a matter of serialization and realization of the data model, and is covered in detail in the link:07-physicalrepresentation.html[Physical Representation] chapter.
+The Physical level is an isomorphic concrete realization of the Logical level; translation between the Logical and Physical levels is therefore a matter of serialization and realization of the data model, and is covered in detail in the [Physical Representation](07-physicalrepresentation.html) chapter.

 [[cql-to-elm]]
 == CQL-to-ELM